ortus-boxlang/boxlang-docs/language/components/functions.md

 }
 ```

-Boxlang also has a weird cascading lookup for variables, so if you do not explicitly specify the scope it is in, Boxlang will look for it for you.
-If you use a variable name without a scope prefix, Boxlang checks the scopes in the following order to find the variable:
+BoxLang also has a weird cascading lookup for variables, so if you do not explicitly specify the scope it is in, BoxLang will look for it for you.
+If you use a variable name without a scope prefix, BoxLang checks the scopes in the following order to find the variable:

 * Local \(function-local, UDFs and CFCs only\)
 * Arguments